The Building Safety Act

 When does the Building Safety Act come into force?

-The Building Safety Act will be fully implemented by October 2023, meaning building owners should have their building safety regime in place by this time.
+The Building Safety Act was fully implemented in October 2023, meaning building owners should now have their building safety regime in place.

-They will need to register an occupied residential higher risk building with the Building Safety Regulator by 30 September 2023, and it will be an offence if an eligible building is occupied but not registered after this point.
-Registration opened on 12 April 2023.
+They should have registered any occupied residential higher risk building with the Building Safety Regulator between 12 April and 30 September 2023.
+It is an offence if an eligible building is occupied but not registered after this point.

 After a building has been registered, structural and safety information must be submitted, followed by a safety case report at a later date.